Gusabary/YIBUK/README.md

 See [here](./History-Version.md)

+## Attention

+Some sensitive information in back-end codes has been hidden by `.gitignore` such as secret used to build token, some strategies for defense against flooding attack and `application.yml`.

 ## Something trivial

 Given that the project name *e-book* is too straight forward, (Actually I don't think an online bookstore has to sell e-books.
 That means print ones are also available there.
 Anyway.)
 I got a name that is a little bit more interesting, *YIBUK*, which means *Youthful Imagination Brings U Knowledge*.
 Although the sentence looks a little farfetched and strange, it is after all better than *e-book*, maybe.

 I created this repo at Feb.
 27th, almost a month and 100 commits ago.
 From developing the project, I actually learned a lot and now I feel excited and delighted, indeed.

+Now about two more months passed and I just deployed the project onto cloud server.
+There are still many shortcomings or, straightforwardly, bugs, I know, but deployment is totally exciting.

+Wish my little YIBUK good luck.

 Well, welcome to raise an issue ~